Old Brook Pumping Station: History

 Ancient Monuments and Archaeological Areas Act 1979.
 It is also classified as a Zone 1 Urban Archaeological Zone under the Medway Council planning zones.

-After being disconnected in 1979, it was sold by the Southern Water Authority to Medway Council for £1.
+After being disconnected in October 1979, it was sold by the Southern Water Authority to Medway Council for £1.
 It is now a sister project of the Rochester Guildhall Museum.

-In 1984, the Medway Industrial Archaeology Group carried out restoration and improvement work on the station and then started opening to the public.
+From March 1984 to September 1984, the Medway Industrial Archaeology Group (MIAG) carried out restoration and improvement work on the Old Brook Pumping Station and then started opening to the public.

 Operation

 The storage tank beneath the station hall has a foundation about 28 feet deep.

 During times of extreme flooding, surface water and effluent would be pumped via the Storm tower and storm water culvert directly into the River Medway.
 The waste discharged into the river would be greatly diluted under these conditions.

 The pumping station houses two 14 inch Campbell single cylinder diesel engines which used to drive the pumps during storms and flooding.

 One electric motor driven Blackstone 6 inch Unchokeable Pump capable of 50,000 gallons per hour and a duplicate backup machine.
 This was used for normal dry weather flow.
 One electric motor driven Blackstone 8 inch Unchokeable Pump capable of 100,000 gallons per hour and another duplicate backup machine.
 This was used for storm water flow.
 For storms slightly over the six time dry water flow, the second 8 inch pump would automatically cut in to discharge, via the Storm tower, into the 5 by 3 1/2 foot culvert into the River Medway.
 There is a maximum lift into the storm tower of 20 feet.
 Storm water in excess of these flows were handled by the 2, belt driven Blackstone 14 inch Unchokeable Pumps delivering 250,000 gallons per hour.
 There are two of these pumps driven by 56 hp Campbell oil (diesel) engines.